nmoschkin/KuCoin.NET/README.md

 __ATTENTION__: __THIS IS WORK IN PROGRESS__.
 Some of the code could change dramatically as different problems are resolved according to best practices.

-These are __not__ official libraries from KuCoin.
-They are new implementations.
-KuCoin does not currently offer an open-source C# library for .NET, to my knowledge.

 This library is in active development, and it's brand new so things will undoubtedly change while I consider next steps.

 May 23rd, 2021: Some major refactoring/finalizing of the guts of the library (especially the websocket feed), and I'm settling on better-chosen names for classes.